 Association for Computing Machinery (ACM)

-Founded in 1947, the Association for Computing Machinery is a major force in advancing the skills of information technology professionals and students worldwide.
-Today, our 75,000 members and the public turn to ACM for the industry's leading Portal to Computing Literature, authoritative publications and pioneering conferences, providing leadership for the 21st century.
+Founded in 1947, the Association for Computing Machinery (ACM) is a major force in advancing the skills of information technology professionals and students worldwide.
+Today, the association's 75,000 members and the public turn to ACM for industry-leading publications and pioneering conferences.

 Upsilon Pi Epsilon (UPE)

+The mission of Upsilon Pi Epsilon (UPE) is to recognize scholarship, academic excellence and professionalism in students and faculty in the computing and information disciplines.
 UPE is recognized and endorsed by the Association for Computing Machinery (ACM) as well as the IEEE Computer Society and is a member of the Association of College Honor Societies (ACHS).
-Over 120 schools and institutions have UPE chapters.
+USD is one of more than 300 schools and institutions with a UPE chapter.